zyedidia/lfi/README.md

 the LFI tools installed via a separate installation, consider only adding `lfi-clang` to your `PATH` instead.

-Once you have a compiler, you should be able to build a simple C or C++ program:
+Once you have a compiler, you should be able to build a simple C or C++ program (see [examples/hello](examples/hello) for the following example):

 ```c
 #include <stdio.h>